The Cycle: Frontier: Gameplay

-The Cycle: Frontier is a first-person shooter, with a play style that has been compared to Escape from Tarkov.
+The Cycle: Frontier was a first-person shooter, with a play style that has been compared to Escape from Tarkov.
 Set in a future where interstellar travel is possible, the game focuses on a group of humans living on a space station called the Prospect Station.
 Players take on the role of prospectors; mercenaries tasked with the job of landing on a dangerous planet called Fortuna III.
 Players have to compete against each other, as well as the unforgiving environment, scavenging loot and completing quests before extracting.
 Any equipment not insured will be permanently lost in case of death.
 Three major factions, the Independent Civilian Advisory (ICA), Osiris, and Korolev offer contracts they want the player to complete.
 Players have the option of dropping solo, in a duo or in trios; and game instances last six hours before refreshing.

 The Cycle: Frontier launched with two maps, and has features including crafting, customising load-out and character appearance, as well as a "battle pass" system.

+Gameplay in early access

+The game known as The Cycle is a first-person shooter of the PvPvE variety (a combination of player versus environment and player versus player) with a unique twist on the battle royale genre.
+The twist consists of: